 On January 18, 1943, the Germans initiated the second stage of the deportation, designed to dilute the Jewish population in the remaining Ghetto area.
 This provoked the first Jewish armed insurgency against the Nazis, carried out by members of the Jewish Fighting Organization.

-The Warsaw Ghetto Uprising began on April 19, 1943.
-It was unique because all the Ghetto Jews were involved this time, in contrast to the few who took part in the "small" uprising on January 18, 1943.
+On April 19th, 1943, Passover Seder night, the final deportation began and served as the spark that ignited the Warsaw Ghetto Uprising.
+The new Uprising was unique because all the Ghetto Jews were involved this time, in contrast to the few who took part in the "small" uprising on January 18, 1943.
 The Jews believed that the Germans had retreated because of the JFOs uprising.
 The fighting organization became the informal leadership of the Ghetto from that moment on.
 They worked during the day and at night, fortified bunkers in preparation for the end of the Ghetto.

 The JFO learned how to fight: don't meet the well-armed and well-trained Germans face-to-face.
-Between the two uprisings, the JFO and the Jewish Military Organization [Zydowski Zwiazek Wojskowy - ZZW] divided the Ghetto into military sections and concentrated their efforts in the acquisition of arms and preparation of Molotov cocktails.
+Between the two uprisings, the JFO and the Jewish Military Organization [Zydowski Zwiazek Wojskowy - ZZW] divided the Ghetto into military sectors.

 In total 16 German soldiers were killed and 300 wounded in the military action to put down the revolt.
-The significance of the revolt was not in the numbers however.
-All those in the Ghetto when the revolt began were slated to kiled at Treblinka, instead of being killed killed quitely, those who organized the revolt showed that Jews could and would fight back.
+The significance of the uprising was not in the numbers, however.
+All those in the Ghetto when the rebellion began were slated to killed at Treblinka, instead of being killed quietly, those who organized the revolt showed that Jews could and would fight back.